The Student Disability Resource Center is part of the division of Health, Well-being, and Safety.

-The Student Disability Resource Center (SDRC) is open during regular business hours, Monday-Friday, from 8:00am-5:00pm (except for University Holidays and Closures, and periodic department training/in-service events).
+The Student Disability Resource Center (SDRC) is open during regular business hours, Monday-Friday, from 8:00am-5:00pm (except University Holidays and Closures, and periodic department training/in-service events).
 The SDRC may be reached at 951-827-3861 or sdrc@ucr.edu.
-If you need to register for services, please visit this webpage.
-If you would like to request an appointment with a disability specialist, please go to the Appointment Request Form.
+To register for services, please visit this webpage.
+To request an appointment with a disability specialist, please go to the Appointment Request Form.
 If you plan to come to the SDRC offices or Testing Center (at Student Services Building), please read this information before you go.

 Breadcrumb